Elektr0Vodka/empty.Antoria/readme.md

 ## 📬 Contact & Community

 - 📢 Join our community on Discord: [https://discord.gg/yPwsWmB9rr](https://discord.gg/yPwsWmB9rr)
-- 💬 Open an issue on [GitHub](https://github.com/Elektr0Vodka/empty.Antoria/issues) for support or bug reports.
+- 💬 Open an issue on [GitHub](https://github.com/Elektr0Vodka/empty.Antoria/issues) or join Discord for support or bug reports.
 - 🙏 Contributions and improvements are welcome!

 ---